fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 Additionally, browsers use different implementations for different CPU architectures and OSes to leverage features like <a href="https://en.wikipedia.org/wiki/SIMD" target="_blank" rel="noopener"><span>SIMD</span></a>.
 For example, Chrome uses <a href="https://github.com/chromium/chromium/blob/3e914531a360b766bfd8468f59259b3ab29118d7/third_party/blink/renderer/platform/audio/mac/fft_frame_mac.cc" target="_blank" rel="noopener"><span>a separate fast Fourier transform implementation</span></a> on macOS (producing a different oscillator signal) and <a href="https://github.com/chromium/chromium/tree/3e914531a360b766bfd8468f59259b3ab29118d7/third_party/blink/renderer/platform/audio/cpu" target="_blank" rel="noopener"><span>different vector operation implementations</span></a> on different CPU architectures (which are used in the DynamicsCompressor implementation).
 These platform-specific changes also contribute to differences in the final audio fingerprint.\
 \
-Fingerprint results also depend on the Android version (it’s different in Android 9 and 10 on the same devices on Browserstack).\
+Fingerprint results also depend on the Android version (it’s different in Android 9 and 10 on the same devices for example).\
 \
-According to the browsers’ source code, audio processing doesn’t use dedicated audio hardware or OS features, all calculations are done by the CPU.
+According to browser source code, audio processing doesn’t use dedicated audio hardware or OS features—all calculations are done by the CPU.

 ## Pitfalls

 When we started to use audio fingerprinting in production, we aimed to achieve good browser compatibility, stability and performance.
-For browser compatibility, we also looked at privacy-focused browsers, such as Tor and Brave.
+For high browser compatibility, we also looked at privacy-focused browsers, such as Tor and Brave.

 ### OfflineAudioContext

 As you can see on <a href="https://caniuse.com/mdn-api_offlineaudiocontext" target="_blank" rel="noopener"><span>caniuse.com</span></a>, <tt>OfflineAudioContext</tt> works almost everywhere.
 But there are some cases that need special handling.\
 \
 The first case is iOS 11 or older.
 It does support <tt>OfflineAudioContext</tt>, but the rendering only starts if <a href="https://stackoverflow.com/a/46534088/1118709" target="_blank" rel="noopener"><span>triggered by a user action</span></a>, for example by a button click.
 If <tt>context.startRendering</tt> is not triggered by a user action, the <tt>context.state</tt> will be suspended and rendering will hang indefinitely unless you add a timeout.
-There were not many users who still used this iOS version, so we decided to disable audio fingerprinting for them.\
+There are not many users who still use this iOS version, so we decided to disable audio fingerprinting for them.\
 \
 The second case are browsers on iOS 12 or newer.
 They can reject starting audio processing if the page is in the background.
 Luckily, browsers allow you to resume the processing when the page returns to the foreground.
 When the page is activated, we attempt calling <tt>context.startRendering()</tt> several times until the <tt>context.state</tt> becomes running.
 If the processing doesn’t start after several attempts, the code stops.
 We also use a regular <tt>setTimeout</tt> on top of our retry strategy in case of an unexpected error or freeze.
 You can see <a href="https://gist.github.com/Finesse/92959ce907a5ba7ee5c05542e3f8741b" target="_blank" rel="noopener"><span>a code example here</span></a>.